Since 1924

 Disaster Response

-Since the 1980s, the Houston SPCA has been at the forefront of responding to natural disasters to help animals in need, such as Hurricane Ike in 2008, Tri-County Fires in 2011, and the Bahamas in the aftermath of Hurricane Dorian in 2019.
+Since the 1980s, the Houston SPCA has been at the forefront of responding to natural disasters to help animals in need, such as Hurricane Ike in 2008, Tri-County Fires in 2011, the Bahamas in the aftermath of Hurricane Dorian in 2019, and the aftermath of Hurricane Beryl in 2024.
 In 2017, Houston SPCA rescued 2,300 dogs and cats and 80 displaced horses, farm animals, and native wildlife in the aftermath of Hurricane Harvey.
+In 2024, Houston SPCA’s Wildlife Center cared for over 1,800 native wildlife in the aftermath of Hurricane Beryl.

 Wildlife Rehabilitation

-Houston SPCA’s Wildlife Center of Texas began when passionate and dedicated wildlife rehabilitators Sharen Schmalz, Margaret Pickell, and Debbie Mitchell recognized the urgent need for a dedicated facility to support all the injured, orphaned, and ill native wildlife impacted by urban expansion and environmental challenges in Houston.
+Houston SPCA’s Wildlife Center began when passionate and dedicated wildlife rehabilitators Sharon Schmalz, Margaret Pickell, and Debbie Mitchell recognized the urgent need for a dedicated facility to support all the injured, orphaned, and ill native wildlife impacted by urban expansion and environmental challenges in Houston.
 An estimated 92,591 wild animals have come into our care since 2008.

 Exotics Rescue